Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 - When 'Log Out' is clicked on, the user is removed from the session cookie and is taken to the login page.
 - They are told o at the top of the page.

+#### Register

+- Username and Password are required and form will not submit unless they have been entered in the required format.
+- Once details have been filled correctly, the user is taken to their profile page.

 #### Profile

 - Users can view their posts and also add a new post from their profile.